Cirkit Designer Logo

 Important Considerations and Best Practices

-• Avoid exceeding the maximum input voltage and output current ratings.
+• Avoid exceeding the maximum current rating to prevent damage to the IC.

 Troubleshooting and FAQs